 Each service instance has all the components necessary to create a member organization with one or more validating (peer) nodes and an ordering service, plus a REST proxy and an operations console.
 Instances can also be created that don’t include their ordering service in order to join a network that already includes an instance with an ordering service.
 A blockchain network would include multiple instances, one of which has an ordering service (and is identified as a founder).

-No, Oracle is providing a blockchain cloud platform for customers and partners to build business networks.
+No. Oracle is providing a blockchain cloud platform for customers and partners to build business networks.

-No, as an enterprise-focused permissioned blockchain platform, Oracle Blockchain Platform doesn't require any tokens or cryptocurrency.
+No. As an enterprise-focused permissioned blockchain platform, Oracle Blockchain Platform doesn't require any tokens or cryptocurrency.

 Oracle Blockchain Platform is a PaaS offering, within the Application Development PaaS category.

-A single Oracle Blockchain Platform instance includes HA-configured VMs to run membership service, peer nodes, ordering service, REST proxies, and operations console.
+A single Oracle Blockchain Platform instance includes high availability-configured VMs to run membership service, peer nodes, ordering service, REST proxies, and operations console.
 Chaincode execution containers are created dynamically when chaincodes are deployed.
-2TBs of local storage is included for the blocks, world state and history databases, and all configuration data.
+2 TBs of local storage is included for the blocks, world state and history databases, and all configuration data.

 Each instance defines one primary organization.
-To create a consortium-style network, you can create additional instances and join them to a Founder instance.
-You can also create multiple client organizations using SDK's fabric-ca APIs.
+To create a consortium-style network, you can create additional instances and join them to a founder instance.
+You can also create multiple client organizations using SDK's Fabric-CA APIs.

 Yes, you can.

-REST API documentation at https://docs.oracle.com/en/cloud/paas/blockchain-cloud/rest-api/index.html.
+REST API documentation is at docs.oracle.com/en/cloud/paas/blockchain-cloud/rest-api/index.html.